5 examples of gamification that make Duolingo the best at user retention

 gamification user retention strategy

-Duolingo’s green owl is famous and serves more purposes than just marketing.
+Duolingo’s Green Owl is famous and serves more purposes than just marketing.
 Push notifications can be very intrusive or commanding.
 Duo’s part in this makes them friendlier, and people are more likely to listen to a friend.
 Don’t believe it?
-Well, it’s tested – against other push notifications, the personal greeting from Duo did best, and led to a 5% rise in daily active users.
+Well, it’s tested – against other push notifications, the personal greeting from Duo did best and led to a 5% rise in daily active users.

 gamification examples user retention